swiftlang/swift-evolution/proposals/nnnn-mutex.md

 ///   Some platforms may choose to panic the process, deadlock,
 ///   or leave this behavior unspecified.
 ///
-public struct Mutex<Value: ~Copyable>: ~Copyable {
+public struct Mutex<State: ~Copyable>: ~Copyable {
-  /// Initializes a value of this mutex with the given initial state.
+  /// Initializes an instance of this mutex with the given initial state.
   ///
-  /// - Parameter initialValue: The initial value to give to the mutex. public init(_: transferring consuming Value)
+  /// - Parameter state: The initial state to give to the mutex. public init(_ state: transferring consuming State)

   /// Calls the given closure after acquring the lock and then releases
   /// ownership.